-Lapse risk is the risk that policyholders withdraw funds, leading to a reduction in assets under administration.
-The Group and MLL are indirectly exposed to lapse risk, as both MLL and MLAS fees are predominantly charged as a percentage of Assets under Administration ("AuA"), and so a reduction in AuA due to lapses would reduce revenue.
+Lapse risk is the risk that policyholders withdraw funds, leading to a reduction in AuA.
+The Group and MLL are indirectly exposed to lapse risk, as both MLL and MLAS fees are predominantly charged as a percentage of AuA, and so a reduction in AuA due to lapses would reduce revenue.